OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 Can unlicensed individuals attend the mold refresher course?

-Training providers have discretion over who is allowed to attend their mold training courses; however, they must inform the individuals of the requirements for mold licensure and provide them with the Department’s contact information prior to registration.
+Training providers have discretion over who is allowed to attend their mold training courses; however, they must inform the individuals of the requirements for mold licensure and provide them with the Department’s contact information before registration.

 How does one obtain a replacement mold license if it was lost or stolen?